da99/www_app/Hiatus.md

   their own preferred language ...above all else... to generate HTMl/CSS/JS.
 That leaves app-to-app messaging (ie JSON over AJAX).

+  9. Most apps/applets are:

+    > input -> JSON/AJAX -> Server -> markup

+    App/applet makers do not neet programming capilities outside of Nintendo-like gaming... because they will do that in their favorite language on the server, then send the final output to the user in the browser.
+    The "programming" happens on the server, and the client is just a "dumb" GUI to collect and display input/output.

+    This is the closest people want to "write once/run everywhere" because of their need to stick to their preferred language and the limited needs of the consumer and producer (business).

+    Most industrial designers also do not want to run their own business, but merely constant "experiment" with creating.
+    In other words, occasional invention, no innovation, and constant experimenting.
+There is not much of a need, beyond my own, of a better Smalltalk/Factor/Xananud system... outside of Nintendo-like gaming.

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet", I realized I could do that w/ just Ruby